When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Jonah has been a meaningful name for thousands of years.
 The original Jonah has his book, and there have been many others since:

-• Jonah Byrde: Major character in the Netflix TV drama “Ozark.”
+• Jonah Byrde: A major character and the son of the protagonist in the Netflix TV drama “Ozark.”

-• Jonah Hex: Bounty hunter antihero in various DC Comics.
+• Jonah Hex: A well-known bounty hunter antihero appearing in various DC Comics.

-• J Jonah Jamieson: Journalist appearing in many Spider-Man comic books.
+• J. Jonah Jameson: The iconic, grumpy newspaper editor appearing in many Spider-Man comic books and films.

-• Jonah Simms: Character in the popular American sitcom “Superstore.”
+• Jonah Simms: A sweet and ambitious character in the popular American sitcom “Superstore.”

-• Jonah Wizard: Character in the successful book franchise “39 Clues.”
+• Jonah Wizard: A character in the successful young adult book franchise “39 Clues.”

 We’ve covered all the basic information about the name Jonah.
 Here are some answers to a few more frequently asked questions.